Keerthanabs1326/Ethnotech_GenAI/README.md

 This repository contains the source code and documentation for the Ethnotech GenAI training, developed during a specialized training focusing on Large Language Models (LLMs) and Retrieval-Augmented Generation (RAG).
-The project aims to bridge the gap between academic curriculum and AI-driven industrial applications.